cahirwpz/mimiker/README.md

 `(int (*)(void))`

-Where `name` is test name, `func` is pointer to test function, flags as mentioned bellow, and `max` is maximum random argument fed to the test.
+Where `name` is test name, `func` is pointer to test function, flags as mentioned below, and `max` is maximum random argument fed to the test.

 ##### Flags
 * `KTEST_FLAG_NORETURN` - signifies that a test does not return.